Hitstar53/My-Notes/SPIT/Sem 7/CE/CE Module 4 Notes.md

 - **Measurement**: Loudness is measured in decibels (**dB**) and depends on both amplitude and human ear sensitivity: $L = log(I)$, here $I$ is the intensity.

 **2. Pitch**:
-- **Pitch** is a characteristic of soundby which a correct note can be distinguished from a grave or a flat note.
+- **Pitch** is a characteristic of sound by which a correct note can be distinguished from a grave or a flat note.
 Pitch depends upon the frequencies of the sound wave.
 A note has a higher pitch when the frequency is high and a note of low frequency has a low pitch.

 **3. Fidelity and Frequency Response**:
-- **Fidelity**: Ability of an audio system to reproduce sound faithfully without distortion.
+- **Fidelity**: Ability of an audio system to reproduce sound faithfully without distortion i.e. amplify all of them equally.
 - Fidelity is the quality of faithfulness or loyalty.
 Therefore the fidelity is dependent on the frequency response of the AF amplifier.
 - High fidelity (Hi-Fi) is essential in order reproduce a good quality music faithfully i.e. without introducing any distortion.
 - **Frequency Response**: The range of frequencies an audio system can handle, typically **20 Hz to 20,000 Hz** for human hearing.